MicrosoftDocs/architecture-center/docs/compliance/pci-req12.md

+﻿# Automated Foundational Architecture for PCI DSS-Compliant Environments
-﻿## PCI DSS Requirement 12: <br /> Maintain a policy that addresses information security for all personnel.
+## PCI DSS Requirement 12: <br /> Maintain a policy that addresses information security for all personnel.

 ### [Maintain an Information Security Policy]